 (4) ERCOT may make non-substantive corrections at any time during the processing of a particular RRGRR.
 Under certain circumstances, however, the Resource Registration Glossary can also be revised by ERCOT rather than using the RRGRR process outlined in Section 1.2.

-(a) This type of revision is referred to as an “Administrative RRGRR” or “Administrative Changes” and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), North American Electric Reliability Corporation (NERC) regulations, Federal Energy Regulatory Commission (FERC) rules, etc., and revisions for the purpose of maintaining consistency between Section 1.2, Process for Resource Registration Glossary Revision, and Protocol Section 21, Revision Request Process.
+(a) This type of revision is referred to as an “Administrative RRGRR” or “Administrative Changes” and shall consist of non-substantive corrections, such as typos (excluding grammatical changes), internal references (including table of contents), improper use of acronyms, references to ERCOT Protocols, PUCT Substantive Rules, the Public Utility Regulatory Act (PURA), NERC regulations, Federal Energy Regulatory Commission (FERC) rules, etc., and revisions for the purpose of maintaining consistency between Section 1.2, Process for Resource Registration Glossary Revision, and Protocol Section 21, Revision Request Process.

 (b) ERCOT shall post such Administrative RRGRRs to the ERCOT website and distribute the RRGRR to the RDWG at least ten Business Days before implementation.
 If no Entity submits comments to the Administrative RRGRR in accordance with paragraph (1) of Section 1.2.4.3, Resource Data Working Group Review and Action, ERCOT shall implement it according to paragraph (4) of Section 1.2.6, Resource Registration Glossary Revision Implementation.
-If any ERCOT Member, Market Participant, PUCT Staff, Texas RE Staff or ERCOT submits comments to the Administrative RRGRR, then it shall be processed in accordance with the RRGRR process outlined in Section 1.2.
+If any ERCOT Member, Market Participant, PUCT Staff, Reliability Monitor Staff, NERC Regional Entity Staff, the IMM, or ERCOT submits comments to the Administrative RRGRR, then it shall be processed in accordance with the RRGRR process outlined in Section 1.2.

 1.2.2 Submission of a Resource Registration Glossary Revision Request